SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

 - By default, offline Rendering is enabled.
 Offline rendering enables you to render and export faster than if you recorded playback using live audio (e.g. resampling/online rendering).
 There are still improvements to be made to make offline rendering even faster, but it is significantly fast as is!
   - Offline rendering can be turned off in the export configuration menu located at: `SONG\EXPORT AUDIO\CONFIGURE EXPORT\OFFLINE RENDERING`

-### Mixdown Export
-- Exporting all unmuted tracks as a single stereo file is disabled by default.
-This can be enabled in the export configuration menu located at: `SONG\EXPORT AUDIO\CONFIGURE EXPORT\EXPORT MIXDOWN`

 ## Audio Export Menu

 A new `EXPORT AUDIO` menu has been added to the `SONG` menu accessible in Song and Arranger Views.